-This Evidence of Coverage booklet tells you how to get your Medicare medical care and prescription drugs covered through our plan.
+This Evidence of Coverage booklet tells you how to get your Medicare medical care covered through our plan.
 This booklet explains your rights and responsibilities, what is covered, and what you pay as a member of the plan.

-The word "coverage" and "covered services" refers to the medical care and services and the prescription drugs available to you as a member of BSW SeniorCare Advantage Preferred Rx (HMO).
+The word "coverage" and "covered services" refers to the medical care and services available to you as a member of BSW SeniorCare Advantage Preferred (HMO).